jhpincus/tidydata/CodeBook.md

 * Creating a final tidy dataframe from the subset containing the average of each variable for each activity and each subject.
 * Writing the final dataframe to disc as a tab delimited text file named tidydata.txt.

+The file tidydata.txt is best viewed by reading it into a variable in R with the read.table function with header = TRUE

 Comments in the script provide additional information about the process.